A characteristic symptom of shoot blight is the bending of terminal growth into the shape of a shepherd’s crook. Photo by K. Peter.

 Fire blight bacteria can move from blighted spurs and shoots through the vascular system into larger limbs and tree trunks.
 Infected branches may be girdled, resulting in loss of the entire branch.
 Suckers at the base of trees are often invaded and may blight back to the trunk or rootstock, causing the loss of the entire tree in one season.
 This is true of susceptible pears, especially Bartlett, Bosc, and Clapp's Favorite, and certain clonal apple rootstocks, especially M.26 and M.9.

 Cankers, slightly sunken areas of various sizes surrounded by irregular cracks, occur on small to large limbs, trunks, and even roots.
 They often begin at the bases of blighted spurs, shoots, and suckers.
 Active blight cankers are characterized by an amber or brown exudate on their surfaces or on the bark below.
+If previous season cankers remain in the tree, shoot blight will arise from these cankers year to year.
+During the growing season, the bacteria continue to replicate and move through the vascular system.
+They will ultimately move from the cankered regions to growing tissue, thereby causing shoot blight.
+This is also referred to as "canker blight."

 The bacteria may also invade fruit, which becomes water-soaked.
 Droplets of bacterial ooze appear on the surface.
 Later the fruit becomes leathery, turns brown (apples) and black (pears and quince), shrivels, and usually remains attached to the fruit spur.